 The JC’s overblown ultra-patriotism during the First World War meant that it had little if any sympathy for those British-born Jewish men (they happened to include my maternal grandfather) who resisted conscription because they naturally objected to laying down their lives to preserve Britain’s ally, antisemitic Tsarist Russia.

-Turning to more recent time, Geoffrey Paul (editor 1977-90) was too overawed by United Synagogue chief rabbi Immanuel Jakobovits to expose him for the liar that he privately (in my presence) acknowledged him to be.
-Paul [real name Geoffrey Goldberg] refused to report the comprehensive repudiation of Jakobovits’s authority by a range of UK-based orthodox groupings at the time of the great shechita controversy in 1988, triggered by an attempt by the then Farm Animal Welfare Council to have shechita banned.
+Turning to more recent times, Geoffrey Paul (editor 1977-90) was too overawed by United Synagogue chief rabbi Immanuel Jakobovits to expose him for the liar that he privately (in my presence) acknowledged him to be.
+Paul [real name Geoffrey Goldstein] refused to report the comprehensive repudiation of Jakobovits’s authority by a range of UK-based orthodox groupings at the time of the great shechita controversy in 1988, triggered by an attempt by the then Farm Animal Welfare Council to have shechita banned.
 In order to find out what was going on, one had to read the New-York based Jewish Press, which naturally had no such inhibition.

 In August 1990 a communal scandal arose over the conviction of Golders-Green-based orthodox paedophile Sidney Greenbaum, who pleaded guilty in open court to three charges of indecent assault on young boys.
 Greenbaum was not only Quain Professor of English Language at University College London.
 He was also an alumnus of Jews’ College and has assisted in the English translation of a new edition of the Singer’s Prayer Book.